MatthiasDR96/inverted_pendulum_simulator/README.md

 ### Src

-In the src folder, all the controllers for stabilizing the pendulum are situated as well as the inverted pendulum model class and the main simulator class.
+In the src folder, all the controllers for stabilizing the pendulum are situated as well as the inverted pendulum model class, the balancing robot model class, and the main simulator class.

 #### Simulator class